yueguoguo/yueguoguo.github.io/_posts/2021-11-12-data-science-journey.md

 I find it hard to put all my thoughts about the past and the future into a blog post.
 Working in so great a company as Microsoft is definitely one of the most memorable periods of my life time (let me speak on behalf of the old me :)).
-This post will end here with an analogy of my career thus far - it is like a *"exploitation and exploration"* process that is often seen in an agent-based intelligent system:
+This post will end here with an analogy of my career thus far - it is like an *"exploitation and exploration"* process that is often seen in an agent-based intelligent system:
 * **acquisition of new knowledge continues the journey**,